dipperLyra/user-manager/README.md

 # VIP Manager

 This is an [OnDeck](https://ondeck.com/) assessment project.
+Even though for me it is a first experience with [Next.Js](https://nextjs.org)

 ## Project set up

-- Install [Node.Js](https://nodejs.dev/learn/how-to-install-nodejs) if not intalled.
+- Install [Node.Js](https://nodejs.dev/learn/how-to-install-nodejs) if not installed.

 For [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)